-Date Туре Description February 2019 Extreme Cold The Wenatchee World Newspaper reported that severe cold snap brought temperatures well below freezing, leading to burst pipes and hazardous driving conditions.
-This event impacted the region's fruit trees, causing concerns about potential damage to the apple and cherry crops.
-October 2019 Wind A strong cold front swept through eastern Washington.
+Date Туре Description October 2019 Wind A strong cold front swept through eastern Washington.
 The strong wind gust (likely greater than 60-70 mph) topped a tree in Leavenworth, resulting in the damage of two homes and the injury of three people.
 The property damage is estimated \$50,000.
 January 2020 Winter Storm After a series of winter storms, the region received 2 to 5 feet of snow.
 Highway 2 at Stevens Pass had to be closed due to numerous accidents.
-In addition, BSNF railroad company had to close the rail line across Stevens Pass for 2 days, due to hundreds of downed trees.
+In addition, BSNF railroad company had to close the rail line across Stevens Pass for two days, due to hundreds of downed trees.
 This event caused \$1,000,000 in damages.
 December 2021 Wind Sustained winds of 20-30 mph with gust reaching 55 mph caused 1,200 people in Chelan County to be without power.
 June 2021 Extreme Heat The regionwide heat dome killed an estimated 1,200 people in British Columbia, Oregon, and Washington.
 The ground temperatures in Wenatchee reached 145 degrees Fahrenheit, and air temperatures set records in Wenatchee at 113 degrees.
 January 2022 Winter Storm A severe snow storm set a daily record for snowfall in Leavenworth, with 34 inches received overnight.
 The storm closed all four mountain passes for several days, closed businesses, and caused roofs to collapse.
 April 2022 Winter Storm US Highway 2 and Steven Pass were closed due to snow accumulation reaching 23.5 inches, high winds, blowing snow, and poor visibility.
 July 2022 Extreme Heat A heat wave began on July 25, with temperatures reach above 100 degrees Fahrenheit.
 This event lead to the death of an elderly Wenatchee woman who ventured outside of the assisted living facility where she resided.
 January 2024 Extreme Cold The Wenatchee World Newspaper reported that Wenatchee received an unprecedented cold spell, with the temperature on January 13th reaching -10 degrees Fahrenheit.